gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

 | body | BulkLocationSerializer | yes | Request body |

-Allows to create a location associated to a company.
+This API allows to create a location associated to a company.

 *Returned Response:*